open-pioneer/trails-openlayers-base-packages/docs/DevGuidelines.md

 6. Packages are translated in english and german.
 7. Important design decisions or non-obvious things to keep in mind have been documented in internal dev notes or comments.
+8. A changeset entry was generated (if appropriate) and a CHANGELOG.md exists in the package.

 ## Documentation